Be a Volunteer in Pinellas

 Current Positions

-• Clerical Assistant (remote or onsite) – Assist the Business Waste Assessment Section with electronic filing of historic records.
+• Clerical Assistant (remote or onsite in St. Petersburg) – Assist the Business Waste Assessment Section with electronic filing of historic records.

-• Customer Experience Specialist – Assist staff in labeling and displaying chemicals in the Swap Shop and assist the public in checking out chemicals for reuse.
-The Swap Shop is a facility where reusable chemicals received at the Household Electronics and Chemical Collection Center are offered to our citizens free of charge.
+• Customer Experience Specialist (onsite in St. Petersburg) – Assist staff in labeling and displaying chemicals in the Swap Shop and assist the public in checking out chemicals for reuse.
+The Swap Shop is a facility where reusable chemicals received at the Household Hazardous Waste (HHW) Center are offered to our citizens free of charge.

-• Recycling Center Educator – Work outdoors at a satellite recycling location to greet residents, provide information on recycling and proper disposal, and dispense educational materials.
+• Recycling Center Educator (onsite in St. Petersburg) – Work outdoors at a satellite recycling location to greet residents, provide information on recycling and proper disposal, and dispense educational materials.

-• Waste Diversion Specialist – Greet customers, check them in and out, record chemical and electronics data, and help with traffic flow at Mobile Collection events.
-These events provide residents with the opportunity to recycle and/or properly dispose of their household chemicals and electronics so they are kept out of the trash.
+• Waste Diversion Specialist (onsite in St. Petersburg)- Greet customers, check them in and out, and help with traffic flow at Household Chemical Collection events.
+These events provide residents with the opportunity to recycle and/or properly dispose of their household chemicals so they are kept out of the trash.

 St. Pete-Clearwater International Airport